iMro0t/bomb3r/README.md

   --sms SMS, -S SMS         Number of sms to target (default: 10) --threads THREADS, -T THREADS
-                            Number of threads (default: 10)
+                            Number of threads (default: 10) --proxy, -p           Use proxy for bombing (It is                             advisable to use this option if you are bombing more than 50 sms) --verbose, -v         Verbose
+  --verify, -V          To verify all providers are                             working or not
 ```

 ## License